nexus-xyz/awesome-nexus/README.md

 ![](./assets/awesome-nexus.png)

 A curated list of awesome Nexus resources, tutorials, tools and libraries.
-Inspired by [awesome-go](https://github.com/avelino/awesome-go).
+Inspired by [awesome-go](https://github.com/avelino/awesome-go), [awesome-rust](https://github.com/rust-unofficial/awesome-rust), [awesome-solidity](https://github.com/bkrem/awesome-solidity), and [awesome-react](https://github.com/enaqx/awesome-react).

 Nexus is an EVM-compatible Layer 1 blockchain with a powerful zkVM that enables developers to build and deploy applications with ease.